Artemis I: Cubesats

-Media outreach
+Public outreach

-The Artemis 1 mission patch was created by NASA designers of the SLS, Orion spacecraft and Exploration Ground Systems teams.
+The Artemis I mission patch was created by NASA designers of the SLS, Orion spacecraft and Exploration Ground Systems teams.
 The silver border represents the color of the Orion spacecraft; at the center, the SLS and Orion are depicted.
-Three lightning towers surrounding the rocket symbolize Launch Complex 39B, from which Artemis 1 will launch.
-The red and blue mission trajectories encompassing the white full Moon represent Americans and people in the European Space Agency who work on Artemis 1.
+Three lightning towers surrounding the rocket symbolize Launch Complex 39B, from which Artemis I was launched.
+The red and blue mission trajectories encompassing the white full Moon represent Americans and people in the European Space Agency who work on Artemis I.

-The Artemis 1 flight is frequently marketed as the beginning of Artemis's "Moon to Mars" program, though there is no concrete plan for a crewed mission to Mars within NASA as of 2022.
+The Artemis I flight is frequently marketed as the beginning of Artemis's "Moon to Mars" program, though there is no concrete plan for a crewed mission to Mars within NASA as of 2022.
 To raise public awareness, NASA made a website for the public to get a digital boarding pass of the mission.
 The names submitted were written to a flash drive stored inside the Orion spacecraft.
 Also aboard the capsule is a digital copy of the 14,000 entries for the Moon Pod Essay Contest hosted by Future Engineers for NASA.